skohare-tech/assignment/README.md

-# Welcome to Net's code assignment
+# Welcome to Nets code assignment

 - Navigate to **Issues** section of this repository.
 - Create a new issue by selecting **New Issue** with the title *(Your name) ios/Android*.
 Choose iOS or Android.